wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

     ```

 * **Reduce the collection load**:
-  Reduce the number of metrics that are collected and reduce the collector CPU and memory load limit as close to the source as possible.
+  Reduce the number of metrics that are collected and reduce the collector CPU and memory load limit from the start.
+For example, reduce the load at the application pod or source level.
 It grants the largest reduction in overall load on the system.
 Fewer resources are required to remove a source than to filter downstream at the collector.

   * **Configure the Wavefront Collector to remove sources**:
     If you have statically defined sources, comment out or remove sources that emit a large number of metrics from the `sources` list in the collector [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration-file) file.